KTkatherine/Solving-Problems-with-Java/README.md

 16_Calling the function of max2 in the function of max3, to achieve the calculation of the maximum value of three numbers.

+17_Calculate the maximum by using the method overload